 The two take off in a sputtering aeroplane, which crashes and forces them into hiding at an abandoned farmhouse.
-Three alien ships surround them and a creepy Martian puts his arm on Sylvia’s shoulder, only to be clubbed by Dr. Forrester for his advances.
+Three alien ships surround them and a creepy Martian puts his arm on Sylvia’s shoulder, only to be clubbed by Dr Forrester for his advances.

-Meanwhile, the military and all its fancy WWII weaponry (even a detonated atom bomb) is unable to make a dent in the Martian attack.
+Meanwhile, the military and all its fancy WWII weaponry (even a detonated atom bomb) are unable to make a dent in the Martian attack.
 And the worst thing is, these skinny bad guys don’t have an ounce of sympathy or remorse.

 For a good part of the movie, ruthless world destruction – the likes of which only a Martian can properly inflict – is the order of the day.